wntrblm/Castor_and_Pollux/user_guide/docs/settings.md

+!!! warning "Nothing to see here, move along"
+    Whoa there, no one has a Castor & Pollux yet, so you shouldn't be here!
+Don't worry - it'll be ready to use before we start shipping units!

 This page uses [WebMIDI](https://www.midi.org/17-the-mma/99-web-midi) to communicate with Castor & Pollux and modify internal settings.
 This works in [Google Chrome](https://www.google.com/chrome/), [Microsoft Edge](https://www.microsoft.com/en-us/edge), and [Opera](https://www.opera.com/) ([full list of supported browsers](https://caniuse.com/midi)).

 To use this editor: